NATIONAL SCIENTIFIC QUALIFICATION

 SG acts as reviewer for:

-- several journals (AMBIO, American Naturalist, Biodiversity and Conservation, Biogeosciences, Biological Invasions, Biology Letters, BMC Evolutionary Biology, Bulletin of Marine Science, Cell & Tissue Research, Chinese Journal of Oceanology and Limnology, Conservation Biology, Coral Reefs, Estuaries and Coasts, Fisheries Research, Functional Ecology, Global and Planetary Change, Global Change Biology, Hydrobiologia, Journal of Natural History, Journal of the Marine Biological Association of the United Kingdom, Journal of the Royal Society Interface, Journal of Theoretical Biology, Marine and Freshwater Research, Marine Biodiversity, Marine Biology, Marine Biology Research, Marine Chemistry, Marine Ecology Progress Series, Marine Ecology-An Evolutionary Perspective, Molecular Ecology, PLoS ONE, Proceedings of the Royal Society B – Biological Sciences, Restoration Ecology, Science Advances, The Biological Bulletin, Tourism Management, Water, Zoology),
+- several journals (AMBIO, American Naturalist, Biodiversity and Conservation, Biogeosciences, Biological Invasions, Biology Letters, BMC Evolutionary Biology, Bulletin of Marine Science, Cell & Tissue Research, Chinese Journal of Oceanology and Limnology, Conservation Biology, Coral Reefs, Estuaries and Coasts, Fisheries Research, Functional Ecology, Global and Planetary Change, Global Change Biology, Hydrobiologia, Journal of Natural History, Journal of the Marine Biological Association of the United Kingdom, Journal of the Royal Society Interface, Journal of Theoretical Biology, Limnology and Oceanography, Marine and Freshwater Research, Marine Biodiversity, Marine Biology, Marine Biology Research, Marine Chemistry, Marine Ecology Progress Series, Marine Ecology-An Evolutionary Perspective, Molecular Ecology, Perspectives in Ecology and Conservation, PLoS ONE, Proceedings of the National Academy of Sciences of the United States of America, Proceedings of the Royal Society B – Biological Sciences, Restoration Ecology, Science Advances, Science China Earth Sciences, Scientific Reports, The Biological Bulletin, Tourism Management, Water, Zoology),

-- and for proposals submitted to the European Science Foundation (ESF), German Ministry of Education and Research, National Geographic Society (USA), National Oceanic and Atmospheric Administration (NOAA; USA), National Science Foundation (NSF; USA), Zoological Society of London (ZSL; UK).
+- and for proposals submitted to the European Science Foundation (ESF, France), German Ministry of Education and Research (Germany), National Geographic Society (USA), National Oceanic and Atmospheric Administration (NOAA; USA), National Science Foundation (NSF; USA), Zoological Society of London (ZSL; UK).

 Currently he is Associate Editor of "Frontiers in Physiology, Speciality Section Invertebrate Physiology", "Frontiers in Marine Science, Speciality Section Coral Reef Research", and Academic Editor of PLoS ONE.